OpenVisualCloud/Media-Transport-Library/README.md

 ## 5. User space LibOS UDP stack guide

-IMTL has support for a LD preload POSIX-compatible user-space UDP stack that operates directly within the current process context.
+MTL has support for a LD preload POSIX-compatible user-space UDP stack that operates directly within the current process context.
 This enhancement significantly boosts performance by eliminating the cross-core message costs typically associated with client-service architectures used in other user-space UDP stacks.
-IMTL's stack allows the NIC transmission and reception functions to run directly from the sendto/recvfrom API, eliminating the need for cross-core calls and maintaining data affinity (LLC) to the UDP consumer, thereby optimizing performance.
+MTL's stack allows the NIC transmission and reception functions to run directly from the sendto/recvfrom API, eliminating the need for cross-core calls and maintaining data affinity (LLC) to the UDP consumer, thereby optimizing performance.

 To learn how to use the LibOS UDP stack, please refer to the [udp doc](doc/udp.md).